Gamera: Productions

 As below mentioned, diminished public recognition of the franchise due to repeated hiatuses in productions and limited marketing, limited productions of associated products and their revenues, and limited media attentions, along with misconceptions among new audience segments, such as Gamera being a cheap, "corny", and inferior imitation of Godzilla and Gamera belonging to the Toho franchise, might have negatively affected box office results of the post-Daiei productions by Tokuma Shoten and Kadokawa Corporation.
 Additionally, negative reactions by global audiences towards the franchise in comparison to the Toho franchise were also presumably influenced by the Mystery Science Theater 3000.

-Shusuke Kaneko, and Shinji Higuchi, who have previously participated in The Return of Godzilla, respectively directed GMK and Shin Godzilla where Kaneko and Kazunori Ito originally wanted to take the 1992 film Godzilla vs. Mothra (the relationship between Mothra and Shobijin might have influenced the depictions of Gamera and Asagi Kusanagi in the Heisei Gamera trilogy), however Kaneko and Ito and Higuchi's preferences of Godzilla and other Toho productions, along with their disfavor of Gamera and dissatisfactions for the Heisei Godzilla continuity resulted in controversial outcomes of the Heisei trilogy, while Kaneko had expressed his concern and unpleasantness towards tokusatsu fans who criticize the Godzilla continuity in comparison to the Heisei Gamera trilogy.
+Shusuke Kaneko, and Shinji Higuchi (who have previously participated in The Return of Godzilla) respectively directed GMK and Shin Godzilla where Kaneko and Kazunori Ito originally wanted to take the 1992 film Godzilla vs. Mothra (the relationship between Mothra and Shobijin might have influenced the depictions of Gamera and Asagi Kusanagi in the Heisei Gamera trilogy), however Kaneko and Ito and Higuchi's preferences of Godzilla and other Toho productions, along with their disfavor of Gamera (Showa Gamera) and dissatisfactions for the Heisei Godzilla continuity resulted in controversial outcomes of the Heisei trilogy, while Kaneko had expressed his concern and unpleasantness towards tokusatsu fans who criticize the Godzilla continuity in comparison to the Heisei Gamera trilogy.